P1155792

 We use evidence-based techniques to promote neuroplasticity — the brain’s ability to rewire and adapt — helping clients relearn essential skills and regain independence.

-If you or someone you care for is recovering from a stroke, we’re here to help.
+If you or someone you care for is recovering from brain injury we’re here to help.
 Contact us to book an assessment or speak to one of our team.